LifnaJos/Data_Structures-Theory-Lab-NADPC32/Data Structures Lab Instructions.md

 Conclusion :
 - Understood the Applications of Stacks - Paranthesis Checking, Infix to Postfix and Postfix Evaluation
 - Imnplemented the above applications using Arrays

+### Experiment  - 3 : To implement Queue using Array

+Theory :
+- What is a Queue?
+- What are the operations performed on Queue?
+- List 5 Applications of Queue
+- Write the algorithm for Enqueue and Dequeue operations on Queue

+Program :
+- Print out of complete program

+Output :
+- Attach Output considering underflow and overflow conditions.
+- Also display the status of Queue after each operation performed on the Queue.

+Conclusion :
+- Understood the concept of Queues
+- Implemented the operations of Queue using Array.

 ## References
 1. www.leetcode.com